zulip/zulip/docs/testing/continuous-integration.md

 ### Useful debugging tips and tools

-* Zulip uses the `ts` tool to log the current time on every line of the output in our Travis CI scripts.
+* Zulip uses the `ts` tool to log the current time on every line of the output in our CircleCI scripts.
 You can use this output to determine which steps are actually consuming a lot of time.

 * You can [sign up your personal repo for CircleCI][circleci-setup] so that every remote branch you push will be tested, which can be helpful